uma-email/poc/README.md

 The project comes with:

 * apis: A PoC OpenAPI specification.
-* databases: PoC databases scripts.
+* databases: PoC database SQL scripts.
 * server: A RESTful service that communicates with your email provider.
 * client: A client to call REST API against PoC service.